Skip to content

 Advantages over traditional blepharoplasty

 Transconjunctival blepharoplasty offers significant advantages when compared to the traditional transcutaneous technique.
-These advantages are not theoretical — they are real differences that I observe daily in my clinical practice in Londrina:
+These advantages are not theoretical — they are real differences that I observe daily in my clinical practice in Brazil:

 This is the most obvious advantage and the main reason why many patients specifically seek this technique.
-There is no incision in the skin, no visible sutures, and no scar maturation period.
-The day after the surgery, if someone looks at your eyelids, they will see absolutely no sign that you have undergone a surgical procedure.
+There is no incision in the lower-eyelid skin, no visible skin sutures, and no external lower-eyelid scar maturation period.
+In the first days, swelling and bruising can still make the recent surgery visible, but not because of a skin incision.

-As there is no dissection of the skin or the orbicular muscle, recovery is remarkably shorter and more comfortable.
-Swelling is less, bruising is more discreet, and most patients are presentable in five to seven days.
-Compare this to traditional blepharoplasty, where complete recovery can take two to three weeks.
+As there is no dissection of the skin or the orbicular muscle, recovery is often shorter and more comfortable in appropriately selected patients.
+Swelling and bruising vary, but many patients are presentable in five to seven days.
+Compare this to traditional blepharoplasty, where visible recovery can take two to three weeks.

 Lower risk of complications

-The transconjunctival approach virtually eliminates two risks of the transcutaneous surgery that have always concerned me: ectropion (outward turning of the eyelid) and lower eyelid retraction.
+The transconjunctival approach reduces two risks of the transcutaneous surgery that have always concerned me: ectropion (outward turning of the eyelid) and lower eyelid retraction.
 These complications occur when there is shortening or excessive scarring of the eyelid skin after the external approach.
-As we do not touch the skin in the transconjunctival technique, these risks are practically zero.
+As we do not cut the lower-eyelid skin in the transconjunctival technique, these risks are lower, although every surgery still has risks.

 Preservation of natural anatomy

-By accessing the fat from the inside, I fully preserve the orbicular muscle, the orbital septum, and the eyelid skin.
-This means that the natural shape of your eyes is maintained, without any alteration in the position or dynamics of the eyelids.
-The result is absolutely natural.
+By accessing the fat from the inside, I preserve the orbicular muscle, the orbital septum, and the eyelid skin.
+This helps maintain the natural shape of the eyes and reduces interference with eyelid dynamics.
+The goal is a natural-looking result.

 Possibility of facilitated revision